Tesla Says Model 3 on Track for Volume Production by September

-SAN FRANCISCO – Tesla Inc. (TSLA) said on Wednesday its mass-market Model 3 sedan was on track for volume production by September, relieving investors who see the electric vehicle as the avenue to profitability for the young company.
+SAN FRANCISCO – Tesla Inc (TSLA) said on Wednesday its mass-market Model 3 sedan was on track for volume production by September, encouraging investors who see the electric vehicle as the avenue to profitability for the young company.

 Continue Reading Below

+But the carmaker's operations continued to burn through cash, and Chief Executive Elon Musk told analysts on a conference call that he may ask Wall Street for more.

-But the carmaker's operations continued to burn through money, and it plans an additional $2 billion to $2.5 billion in capital expenses before the Model 3 launch, a pace that analysts said could drive Chief Executive Elon Musk back to Wall Street soon for a fresh infusion of cash.
+"According to our financial plan, no capital needs to be raised for the Model 3 but we get very close to the edge," Musk told investors on a conference call.
+Tesla plans an additional $2 billion to $2.5 billion in capital expenses before the Model 3 launch and has $3.4 billion cash on hand.

-Tesla, whose shares rose 2.9 percent to $281.64 after the bell, beat analysts' expectations for revenue, while its adjusted loss missed the consensus target.
-Up to Wednesday's close, Tesla's stock had risen 53.9 percent in the last 12 months.
+"We're considering a number of options but I think it probably makes sense to raise capital to reduce risk," Musk said.

 Ivan Feinseth, director of research at Tigress Financial Partners, said Tesla "delivered the results the market has been expecting" that drove the stock from a year low of $167.84 last February to a year high of $287.39 last week.